-Course Course Number Required Prerequisite(s) Course Description Culinary Arts 7720 None Recommended Grade Level: 9 or 10 Credits: 2 Certification Offered: Food Handler Learn the culinary skills and techniques associated with working on a luxury cruise ship or in a five-diamond kitchen or hotel.
+Course Course Number Required Prerequisite(s) Course Description Culinary Arts 7720 None Recommended Grade Level: 9 or 10 Credits: 2 Certification Offered: Food Handler Learn the culinary skills and techniques associated with working on a luxury cruise ship or in a five- diamond kitchen or hotel.
 This is a year-long course that provides opportunities for real business and career experiences that occur in a culinary environment.
 Gain experience with various food service concepts and styles of service.
 Knife skills, safety and sanitation, essential cooking techniques, menu planning, and how to use standardized recipes are some of the key concepts of this course.
 Come aboard and begin your voyage into one of the most challenging careers in the hospitality industry!
 Industry certification testing will be available for Food Handlers to all students meeting testing criteria; see teacher for these details.

-Course Course Number Required Prerequisite(s) Course Description Advanced Culinary Arts In the Fall of 2026, this course will be transitioning to the CTE Center.
-7730 Culinary Arts Recommended Grade Level: 11 Credits: 2 Want to work your way to become a Top Chef?
+Course Course Number Required Prerequisite(s) Course Description Recommended Grade Level: 11 Credits: 2 Want to work your way to become a Top Chef?
 If so, this Practicum class is your road map to getting there.
-Continue safety and sanitization concepts learned in Culinary Arts.
+Continue safety and sanitization concepts learned in Advanced Culinary Arts In the Fall of 2026, this course will be transitioning to the 7730 Culinary Arts Culinary Arts.
 Advanced Culinary Arts will provide opportunities for real business and career experiences.
 Let your creativity shine as you develop menus, test recipes, practice cost control and customer service.
-Industry certification testing will be available for Food Handlers and ServSafe Managers to all students meeting testing criteria; see teacher for these details.
+Industry certification testing will be available for Food Handlers and ServSafe Managers to all students CTE Center. meeting testing criteria; see teacher for these details.